-The Montezuma Birding (and Nature) Trail is a driving route connecting birding locations around the Montezuma Wetlands Complex north of Cayuga Lake midway between Rochester and Syracuse, NY.
+The Montezuma Birding (and Nature) Trail is a driving route connecting birding locations around the Montezuma NWR and Wetlands Complex north of Cayuga Lake midway between Rochester and Syracuse, NY.
 Because of its significance as a refueling stop and breeding habitat, the National Audubon Society has designated the Complex as an Important Bird Area.

-The Birding Trail has two key components: the state's Northern Montezuma Wildlife Mangement Area (NMWMA) and the Montezuma National Wildlife Refuge (MNWR), which has long been a premier birding destination in the northeastern U.S. The entrance road to the refuge visitor's center is located on the north side of Routes 5 & 20 east of Seneca Falls, NY (before you cross the Seneca River if you are travelling east, after the bridge if going west).
+The Birding Trail has two key components: the state's Northern Montezuma Wildlife Mangement Area (NMWMA) and the Montezuma National Wildlife Refuge (MNWR), which has long been a premier birding destination in the northeastern U.S. The entrance road to the refuge visitor's center (the 2nd hub for the Birding Trail) is located on the north side of Routes 5 & 20 east of Seneca Falls, NY (before you cross the Seneca River if you are travelling east, after the bridge if going west).
 Add to these two areas The Nature Conservancy’s Carncross Saltmarsh Preserve northeast of Savannah and you have a birding destination of national stature.
 Aquatic birds -- mainly waterfowl, grebes, waders, rails and shorebirds -- are usually the main attraction, but Ospreys, eagles and unusual birds like Cerulean Warbler add to the appeal.
 Short-eared Owls are a winter highlight.
 (SEOW photo below © Dave Spier)

 There is a map of the core Wetlands Complex with the locations of Muckrace birding hotspots on a drop-down page under "Locations" on this website.
 A map of the Northern Montezuma W.M.A. can be found on the D.E.C. website.
 It covers the adjacent portions of Wayne, Cayuga and Seneca Counties.
 A more-detailed topo map of Howland's Island, the largest unit in the NMWMA, is available on the Friend's website.
 Access to Howland's Island is mostly limited to hiking, biking or horseback.
 Additional emergent wetlands are being restored on the NMWMA with the help of .
 DU also oversaw recent upgrades at May's Point Pool on the MNWR to better control water levels during shorebird migrations.

 A new Wetlands Complex Map and User's Guide developed by the D.E.C. is available for sale at the MAC and MNWR.
-The newly revised guide book, Birding the Cayuga Lake Basin, published by the Cayuga Bird Club and edited by Bob McGuire, contains descriptions of 16 hotspots in the Montezuma Wetlands Complex.
+The revised guide book, Birding the Cayuga Lake Basin, published by the Cayuga Bird Club and edited by Bob McGuire, contains descriptions of 16 hotspots in the Montezuma Wetlands Complex.
 It's beautifully illustrated in full color, covers a total of 76 birding locations, and it's available for sale at the MAC. [retail price is $24]

 (below is a photo of competitive Muckracers at the May's Point Pool platform, MNWR - © Dave Spier)